shay-te/core-lib/docs/index.md

 #### **Code Chaos**:
 Ending the cycle of repetitive code creation, ensuring longevity through structured development, and preventing code morphing with each developer's touch.
 #### **Tight Coupling**:
-Minimizing reliance on third-party dependencies by providing its own unique tools for managing multiple dependencies, enabling easy addition or removal of components.
+Minimizing reliance on a single third-party dependencies that provide all tools.
+Core-lib provides its own unique tools to work with multiple dependencies that are easy to add or remove.
 Ensuring smoother integration and maintenance of the system.
 #### **Testing Trouble**:
 Unit testing of your entire application, avoiding the need for complicated environments, setups, deployments, dependencies, and steep learning curves.
 Optimizing the testing process and saving time.
 #### **Sluggish Deployment**: